Potomac River: Human history

+The Potomac River has long been inhabited by Native Americans, including being the periphery of the Delaware Adena culture.
+Precontact, the region was governed by the Algonquian Piscataway confederacy and their allies as warfare in the region increased.
+This led to the formation of a more complex political system led by the Tayac with countless Werowances governing local affairs.
+Their confederacy fractured precontact into smaller werowancies and alliances as power shifted south to the Powhatan confederacy.

 "Potomac" is a European spelling of Patawomeck, the Algonquian name of a Native American village on its southern bank.
 Native Americans had different names for different parts of the river, calling the river above Great Falls Cohongarooton, meaning "honking geese" and "Patawomke" below the Falls, meaning "river of swans".

 In 1608, Captain John Smith explored the river now known as the Potomac and made drawings of his observations which were later compiled into a map and published in London in 1612.
 This detail from that map shows his rendition of the river that the local tribes had told him was called the "Patawomeck".
 The spelling of the name has taken many forms over the years from "Patawomeck" (as on Captain John Smith's map) to "Patomake", "Patowmack", and numerous other variations in the 18th century and now "Potomac".
 The river's name was officially decided upon as "Potomac" by the Board on Geographic Names in 1931.

 The similarity of the name to the Ancient Greek word for river, potamos, has been noted for more than two centuries but it appears to be due to chance.

 The Potomac River brings together a variety of cultures throughout the watershed from the coal miners of upstream West Virginia to the urban residents of the nation's capital and, along the lower Potomac, the watermen of Virginia's Northern Neck.